denoland/manual/basics/modules/integrity_checking.md

 Deno can store and check subresource integrity for modules using a small JSON file.
 To opt into a lock file, either:

-1. Create a `deno.json` file in the current or an ancestor directory, which will automatically create an additive lockfile at `deno.lock`.
+1. Create a `deno.json` file in the current or an ancestor directory.
+Deno will automatically create a lockfile at `deno.lock` in addition.
 2. Use the `--lock=deno.lock` to enable and specify lock file checking.
 To update or create a lock use `--lock=deno.lock --lock-write`.
 The `--lock=deno.lock` tells Deno what the lock file to use is, while the `--lock-write` is used to output dependency hashes to the lock file (`--lock-write` must be used in conjunction with `--lock`).

-A `deno.lock` might look like this, storing a hash of the file against the
+A `deno.lock` might look like this, storing a hash of the dependency:
-dependency:

 ```json
 {